 Michigan Engineering students enrolled in courses that only meet in-person are automatically granted access to use Synopsys tools on CAEN computers for their coursework.
 CAEN provides a few options for access:

 - Desktop access is provided in on-campus CAEN computer labs

-Remote Access using the Linux Login Service
+- Remote access is provided when using the Linux Remote Login Service

 Yes.
 You can call the ITS Service Center (734-764-4357) for assistance.
 After you prove your identity, ITS support staff can issue you temporary passcodes which you can use to log in for up to 12 hours.
 ITS recommends that you enroll more than one device in case there are issues with using your primary device.

 Unable to log in?
 Getting an error message?

 If you are unable to login, send an e-mail to firstname.lastname@example.org.
 Include information about how you are trying to log in, the name of the computer to which you are trying to connect, which software you are using, as well as what you observe (such as any error messages).
 Be sure to send the e-mail from your U-M e-mail address.